tiffblot/tiffblot.github.io/README.md

 3. Make any necessary page files in `pages/`.
 See `pages/EventsPage.tsx` for an example of creating a specific filter gallery.

 If you're testing on local, imgur might not show any photos if you just run `yarn start`...
 I still haven't fixed that (it also doesn't work via `yarn build`), so honestly have just been testing in prod.

+### Deployment

+To deploy the changes, run `yarn build`.

+Copy the files from `build/` to the root folder.
+Then, commit and push.